Barnaul Altai Krai, Russia Travel Guide

 These locations tell stories of the city's development over time.

-Always consult recent local reviews for the most up-to-date information on service quality and amenities.
+Always check with recent local reviews for the most up-to-date information on service quality and amenities.

 Given the dynamic situation, confirming availability directly with the property is highly advisable before your travel.

 Public transit choices may have limited accessibility features.
-Cabs or ride-sharing-sharing apps may be more adaptable.
+Taxis or ride-hailing-sharing apps may be more adaptable.

 Older historical buildings and museums might present challenges.
 Communicate with individual sites for details on accessibility provisions.